This recipe is one that I’ve had numerous requests for since I developed it. So if you’ve been waiting for it – here it is!

 We like this recipe both ways, but I personally think the cake version is a bit nicer.

 Note: Some links that follow are affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your price does not change, however–thanks for your support of my blog :)!
 My full disclaimer is here.

 Baked Oatmeal (or Oatmeal Cake) (dairy, egg, gluten and sugar-free options)

 Makes 9-12 servings.
 (Depending on size, of course :-))

 4 cups rolled oats (use gluten free oats if necessary)

 4 cups milk (or non-dairy substitute.
-Homemade Rice Milk and Homemade Coconut Milk work great!)
+My Easiest Coconut Milk would work great!)

 6 Tbsp coconut oil, melted (or other healthy fat alternative)